jamie-perkins-sp/single-spa-2025/README.md

 Uses a shell created with `npx create-single-spa` _opting in_to layout.
 Currently not working.

-1. In a separate terminal, run `cd single-spa-layout` then `npm start` - serves at localhost:9000
+1. In a separate terminal, run `cd single-spa-layout` then `npm start`
 2. Open your browser to http://localhost:9000/

 Currently fails with: